 a.
 CGI TECHNOLOGIES AND SOLUTIONS, INC. ("CGI"), a foreign corporation believed to be domiciled in Delaware with its principal place of business in Virginia.
-From approximately March 2013 to approximately November 2014, CGI served as the Third Party Administrator of LAHC and/or worked for LAHC to transition its TPA work to GRI.
+From approximately March 2013 to approximately May 2014, CGI served as the Third Party Administrator of LAHC.
 CGI contracted with and did work for LAHC in Louisiana.